morbidlyocheese/morbidlyocheese/README.md

 	    self.interests=[Horror Films, PC Gaming, Art, Music],
 	    self.goal='Get a job in the industry.',
 	    self.ongoing-goal=['Make games.', 'Learn a new language.'],
-	    self.current-focus='Graduate from App Academy.'
-    def say_hi(self):
+	    self.current_focus='Get better with coding, and improve skills.' def say_hi(self):
         print(
             """
-            Hello there, my name is {name}, I live in {location}.
+            Hello there, my name is {this.name}, I live in {this.location}.
 I am a graduate of App Academy.
-I have a wide range of interests, but some of them are {interests}.
+I have a wide range of interests, but some of them are {this.interests}.
 Thanks for stopping by!
             """
         )

-let me = new SoftwareEngineer('Damien Darko', 'he' || 'him', 'RI,USA' [Javascript, HTML, CSS, Python], [React, Redux, Node, Docker, Pug, Jinja, Flask, self.PostgreSQL, SQL], 'Windows 10 - WSL 2', 'Macbook Air - MacOS'], zsh, [VScode, Atom, Sublime] [Horror Films, PC Gaming, Art, Music], 'Get a job in the industry.', ['Make games.', 'Learn a new language.'], 'Land a job!');
-me.greeting();
 ```
 [![time tracker](https://wakatime.com/badge/github/djangothesolarboy/djangothesolarboy.svg)](https://wakatime.com/badge/github/djangothesolarboy/djangothesolarboy)